 Introduction

-Pernicious Anaemia can occur when red blood cells are not produced enough due to the lack of Vitamin B12.
+Pernicious Anaemia can occur when red blood cells are not produced enough due to low vitamin B12.
+As pernicious anemia is caused by a deficiency of Vitamin B12.
 The lack of Vitamin B12 can be due to dietary deficiency of the vitamin or due to decreased absorption of the vitamin from the gastrointestinal tract.
 In pernicious anaemia, impaired absorption is due to the lack of Intrinsic Factor (IF).

 Intrinsic factor is a protein that binds with Vitamin B12, enabling its absorption in the intestine.
 Decreased production of this protein leads to Pernicious anaemia.